nickvidal/mailsheet/README.md

 A simplistic solution is to create a Google Form:
 - Create a new form called Unsubscribe on Google Forms.
 - Edit the first question to become a *Short answer text*.
-- Edit the question to something like: "*Please enter your email address below to unsubscribe*".
+- Edit the question to something like: "*Email address to unsubscribe*".
 - From the menu: Responses > ... > Select response destination > Create a new spreadsheet.
 - From the menu: Responses > View responses in Sheets.
 - In the Unsubscribe sheet, add a third column called "*Status*".